kaiwolff/devops_bootcamp_vagrant/Vagrant_Notes.md

 # Vagrant

 Vagrant is a means of automating the setup of virtual machines.
 The instructions are saved in a vagrantfile.
-Through this method, it is possible to ensure everyone can run software in the same environment.
+This ensures everyone is working in the same environment, and stops bugs from being blamed on a difference between machines.

 ![](images/dev-env.png)